eduardlio/learn-js-through-web/readme.md

 Out the engines.
-We're going in on bee power.
+We're going in on BEE power.
 Ready, boys?

 Affirmative!